 - Network Manager contacts

-The Network Manager Operations Centre receives, processes and distributes up to 35,000 flight plans a day.
+The Network Manager Operations Centre receives, processes and distributes up to 90,000 flight planning messages a day.
 This concerns over 500 European airports and airfields.

 - We check the detailed flight intentions against the airspace structure with the help of the Integrated Initial Flight Plan Processing System (IFPS).

 - We analyse the compatibility of requests before the flight plan can be accepted.
 In about 2% of cases, inconsistencies need to be resolved via manual interventions.

 - We send a copy of every accepted flight plan to all local air traffic control centres in Europe overflown by that particular flight.